 It is easy to criticize the rich young man for making the wrong choice for the wrong reason.
 But as Christians we do this every day of our lives.
 Really now, what are our "riches" that come before loving Jesus with all our heart, soul and mind (Matthew 22:37)?

 How can we possibly fall in love with Jesus unless we find time in daily prayer and worship, reading the Bible, attending church when the doors are open and witnessing to the lost?
 And there is the rub!
-Just like the rich young man, will we be willing to give up our "riches" , whatever they may be, to truly fall in love with Jesus and obey His commandments, allowing us to be saved and to spend eternity with Him?
+Just like the rich young man, will we be willing to give up our "riches" , whatever they are, to truly fall in love with Jesus and obey His commandments, allowing us to be saved and to spend eternity with Him?